This topic describes how to perform single-table queries in OceanBase Database using SQL statements.

 Notice

-The two boundary values in a range query cannot be swapped.
-The values must be greater than or equal to the left value and less than or equal to the right value.
+The two boundary values in a range query must not be swapped.
+The value must be greater than or equal to the left value and less than or equal to the right value.

 obclient> SELECT * FROM emp WHERE sal BETWEEN 2000 AND 2999;